idvhs/idvhs.github.io/_portfolio/Python.markdown

 <img class="center" src="/img/pi/python2.png" style="padding:25px">

 I learn Python during my intern in Deutsche Bahn Headquarters.
 Data Science team from Deutsche told me to learn not only R but also Python.
-R and Python are widely used and both have own strong capability.
+R and Python are widely used and both have own strong ability.

 There are huge tutorials or courses available on the internet.
-One of the best course are come from IBM.
+One of the best course are from IBM.
 It's free and at the end we have certified if we pass the exam.
-Below are my documentation about the courses
+Below are my documentation about the courses.

 ### Python for Data Science:
 <Br>